TheAntiSnipe/go-vault/Go/An introduction to slices and randomness.md

 Anyway!

 **Code anatomy**
 Two things we see right off the bat are the two new module imports. `"math/rand"` and `"time"` are both modules we need to use...
-Well, not time, actually, that's only there to seed the random distribution we're using.
-W
+Well, not `"time"`, actually, that's only there to seed the random distribution we're using.
+We can just use something like, say `42` or whatever we want here.

+Next up, the `init` function.
+This is another one of those functions that Go runs by itself.
+It runs right after the global vars of the code are assigned.
+This is where we assign the random seed.
+This might be of interest in the context of init: [Effective Go - The Go Programming Language](https://go.dev/doc/effective_go#init).
+Other than that, there's the function we use within the random seed declaration, the one about time... ``